 - 1. Encouraging new initiatives and strengthening the implementation of on-going initiatives for trade and investment facilitation; - 2.
-Promoting economic regional integration in the Euro-Mediterranean area; - 3.
-Engaging further in the fields of Industrial Cooperation, Digital Economy, Green Economy and Social and Solidarity Economy; - 4.
+Promoting inclusive economic regional integration in the Euro-Mediterranean area; - 3.
+Engaging further in the fields of Industrial Cooperation, Digital Economy, Green Economy, Creative Economy and Social and Solidarity Economy, and promoting digital transformation in the region; - 4.
 Supporting MSMEs in the region.

 Economic Development

-Technical Support 29.418,28
+Technical Support 31.189,76

-Platforms, regional experts groups meetings & conferences 74.000,00
+Platforms, regional experts' groups meetings & conferences 72.500,00

 Follow-up and monitoring 25.071,43

 Outreach & Visibility 28.500,00

-Economic Development Total 156.989,71
+Economic Development Total 157.261,19